The celestial sphere is certainly a strange way to think about the night sky.

 So, the celestial sphere may be a far cry from accurate, but it actually does a good job of describing what we see in the sky above us.
-Even if it pretty much epic fails at explaining why.
+It’s not meant to explain why.

 Got the celestial sphere down pretty well?
 Okay, let’s add some motion.

-You are standing at about 32 degrees latitude, by my estimate.
-You’re looking north, and you’re ignoring the fact that…ahem…the north star is actually pretty darn dim, even though it’s sort of the brightest in this diagram.
+Imagine you are standing at about 32 degrees north latitude, looking north and ignoring the fact that…ahem…the north star is actually very faint, even though it’s sort of the brightest one in this diagram.

 Think of your cardinal directions.
 If you’re looking north, then west is to your left and east is to your right.
-So the direction of the arrows make sense.
+So the direction of the arrows makes sense.

 If you stood on this spot and looked north all night, this diagram shows you what you would see.
 The stars of the dippers would rotate around the north star.
 Why?
 Because Earth rotates on its axis, and Polaris—the north star—just happens to be at the north pole.

 This image is just slightly inaccurate…Polaris isn’t actually exactly at the north pole…but close enough.
 It’s not that far off.